HartChrisT/Covid_Comorbidities/README.md

  - A slack channel has been established for daily communication on all project aspects.

 **GitHub Management**
-The GitHub repository shall be maintained by by one team member.
-This member has the responsibilty to monitor all commits to from local branches into the main branch.
-If conflicts arise, this team member will edit the docuents and resolve them.
+The GitHub repository shall be maintained by one team member every week.
+This member has the responsibilty to monitor all commits to from the local branches into the main branch.
+If conflicts arise, this team member will edit the documents and resolve them as needed.

 **Database Construction**